Gapped electron liquid state in the symmetric Anderson lattice, Kondo insulator state: Introduction

 \section{Introduction}

-As a rule in conventional treatments of the Kondo lattice and Anderson lattice models interaction is decoupled in favour of a hybridization of electrons with different spins \cite{CA,IK1}.
+As a rule in the traditional interpretations of the Kondo lattice and Anderson lattice models interaction is decoupled in favour of a hybridization of electrons with different spins \cite{CA,IK1}.
 However, such an approximation breaks the local gauge symmetry: it does not conserve the spins of s- and d-electrons separately in the Anderson lattice, does not conserve the total number of band electrons in the Kondo lattice since the local d-occupation is no longer conserved.
-The effective Hamiltonian obtained within a mean field approach that determines the ground state and low-energy quasi-particle excitations of the electron liquid should be similar to the bare Hamiltonian and have the same symmetry.
-Otherwise, we cannot assume that the mean field approach is adequate.
+The effective Hamiltonian is obtained within a mean field approach, determines the ground state and low-energy quasi-particle excitations of the electron liquid.
+The effective Hamiltonian must have the same symmetry as the Hamiltonian of the model, otherwise the mean field approach can not be considered as adequate.

-The Hamiltonian of the Anderson lattice has an exact solution when there is no hybridization between electrons or the Hubbard repulsion, therefore, when solving problems, they must be taken into account both hybridization and repulsion between electrons simultaneously.
+The Hamiltonian of the Anderson model has an exact solution when there is no hybridization between electrons or the Hubbard repulsion.
+Therefore, it is necessary to take into account both hybridization and repulsion between electrons for problem solving.
 This makes it possible to explicitly take into account the scattering of band electrons by local moments with spin flip.
-It is due to this scattering that the Kondo effect in the Kondo problem and the Kondo-insulator state in the Kondo lattice are realized.
+The Kondo effect in the Kondo problem and KIS in the Kondo lattice are realized to this scattering.
+In \cite{e1} a compound $FeSB_2$ as a candidate topological Kondo insulator based on $3d$-electrons is investigated.
+The authors believe that insulator state similar to those in $SmB_6$ \cite{e2}, $YbB_{12}$ \cite{e3} exist in the compound with $d-$ instead of $f-$electrons also.
+The Anderson lattice model describes non topological KIS, so a traditional KIS will be studied.

-The purpose of the paper is to study the Kondo insulator state which is realized in the symmetric Anderson lattice within the mean field approach which does not break the local gauge symmetry of the model.
-As will be shown below, in the Kondo insulator state a gapped electron liquid behaviors as a gapless Majorana spin liquid in the Kitaev model \cite{AK,IK2,IK3}.
-Local moments of d-electrons form a static $Z_2$-field in which band electrons move.
-An uniform configuration of the $Z_2$-field, which corresponds to the ground state, forms the lattice with a double cell, a global gauge symmetry is not broken in this case.
+The purpose of the paper is KIS realized in the symmetric Anderson lattice within the mean field approach without local gauge symmetry breaking of the model studying .
+A gapped electron liquid behaves like a gapless Majorana spin liquid in the Kitaev model \cite{AK,IK2,IK3} in KIS.
+The local moments of d-electrons form a static $Z_2$-field in which band electrons move.
+A configuration of the $Z_2$-field corresponding to the ground state forms the lattice with a double cell and a global gauge symmetry is not broken.